codice/codice-test/README.md

 The [Definalizer](docs/definalizer.md) defines a JUnit test runner that supports de-finalizing Java classes.

 #### failsafe-controller
-The [Failsafe Controller](doscs/failsafe-controller.md) provides a testing framework to test code that uses Failsafe (from `net.johah.failsafe`).
+The [Failsafe Controller](doscs/failsafe-controller.md) provides a testing framework to test code that uses Failsafe (from `net.jodah.failsafe`).

 ### Future iterations
 Future implementations will: